MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authorization-role-entra-id.md

 - follow the steps below for manually register your apps
 - or use PowerShell scripts that:
-  - **automatically** creates the Microsoft Entra ID applications and related objects (passwords, permissions, dependencies) for you.
+  - automatically creates the Microsoft Entra ID applications and related objects - such as passwords, permissions, and dependencies - for you.
   - modify the projects' configuration files.

 ### [Powershell](#tab/Powershell)